domjacri/sacnas-iusm/content/authors/admin/_index.md

 - Visitors
 ---

 SACNAS @ IUSM/IUPUI is a student-run chapter of the Society for the Advancement of Chicanos and Native Americans in Science.
-Comprised of PhD students from IUSM and undergraduates from IUPUI, our group ...
+Currently our group is comprised of PhD students from IUSM and undergraduates from IUPUI.
+If you are interested in getting involved, contact us at SACNASatIUSM@gmail.com.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Our chapter is highly interested in outreach activities that can positively impact and attract diverse students into STEM fields.
+Recently, we developed several Q&A panels as an intent to address questions about different aspects of the application process to students applying to the IUSM Indiana Biomedical Gateway Program (IBMG).
+Beyond answering questions, we also plan to go the extra mile and provide feedback to applicants on their Candidate Statement and CV, which would make their applications more competitive.
+We plan to share publicly available resources and set up short talks to introduce different aspects of the grad school life and interview process, so they would know what to expect.
+In addition to assisting prospective students, we also plan to attend national conferences to boost our networking skills and learn about different career paths in STEM fields.
+The latter will help us tailor our graduate studies and experiences towards specific careers such as teaching, industry, research, or even entrepreneurship opportunities in our fields.
+Lastly, we also count with a large faculty and graduate division staff committed to the success of students and who can provide us with materials and resources to acquire and improve leadership skills.